web-extend/web-extend/docs/guide/essentials/entrypoints.md

 ### Pages

-Pages are HTML documents accessible by your extension.
-They are useful, for example, as a welcome page shown in a new tab upon installation.
+Pages are HTML documents that are not listed in `manifest.json`, but can be accessed by your extension.
+They are useful in certain situations, such as serving as a welcome page shown in a new tab upon installation.

 | Entry Path                              | Output Path         |
 | --------------------------------------- | ------------------- |